Skip to content

 Imagizer Cloud

-You must first request an Auth token from https://cloud.imagizer.com/tokensopen in new window.
-Then you may add the token to the Authorization header on the upload request.
+First request an Auth token from https://cloud.imagizer.com/tokens.
+Then add the token to the Authorization header on the upload request.

 Authorization: Bearer {auth_token}